 During the Eighteenth Century (more specifically around 1750) peasants in Tyrol, Bavaria, and Styria began practicing this country-dance.
 And while noblemen of the region initially scorned the close, intimate dance, soon its popularity overtook that of the conventionally practiced social dance known as the minuet.

-In the mid 1800’s the Austrian composers Joseph Lanner and Johann Strauss II set the traditional standard for the “Viennese Waltz”.
+In the mid 1800s Austrian composers Joseph Lanner and Johann Strauss II set the traditional standard for the “Viennese Waltz.”
 This waltz was faster than the traditional version, set at approximately 55 – 60 beats per minute.
 The increased speed made the dance more upbeat, but also made it more difficult for couples to keep up with the tempo.

-Napolean’s army is said to have been responsible for spreading the waltz across Continental Europe from Germany to Paris.
-The dance later spread to England by 1815 and then finally across the Atlantic to the U.S.
+Napoleon’s army is said to have been responsible for spreading the waltz across Continental Europe from Germany to Paris.
+The dance later reached England by 1815 and then finally made it across the Atlantic to the USA.

-By the mid Nineteenth Century, the waltz was well-established in Unites States high society.
-In the second half of the Nineteenth Century, the United States’ version of the waltz separated and wound up forming two distinct modifications of the dance.
+By the mid Nineteenth Century, the waltz was well-established in United States high society.
+In the second half of the Nineteenth Century, the United States’ version of the waltz separated, forming two distinct modifications of the dance.

 The first modification was known as the “Boston Waltz.”
 This waltz was much slower than the Viennese Waltz – involving long, gliding motions.
 The Boston Waltz also had fewer steps, slower turns, and more forward and backward movements than its predecessor.
 Meanwhile, the second modification of the Viennese Waltz was the “Hesitation Waltz.”
 This dance was characterized by taking one step to every three beats of a measure.

 The Boston Waltz would later develop into the official “International Style Waltz” that is still practiced today.
-There also remains a more American variation of the dance, though: the “American Style Waltz.”
+Though there also remains a more American variation of the dance: the “American Style Waltz.”
 It is fairly similar to the International Style Waltz, except for the fact that it has open dance positions.
 The Hesitation Waltz, however, is no longer danced in full in the modern era.
-Though some of its basic step patterns are still utilized.
+However some of its basic step patterns are still utilized.

 Both the traditional Viennese Waltz popularized by Lanner and Strauss, and the slower International/American waltzes are practiced and beloved in ballrooms across the world today.
 They are the elegant numbers we fawn over on Dancing with the Stars, the beautiful scenes we see in fairytale films, and (in my humble opinion) the whole reason behind the ball gown department of any Bloomingdale’s or other women’s clothing store out there.